tweag/ormolu/DESIGN.md

 ## Proposed design

-In this section I describe a solution that combines all the good things from the ones above and tries to solve the CPP problem better.
+This section describes a solution that combines all the good things from the projects above.

 ### Parsing and CPP